Haller Nutt

-Haller Nutt (1816-1864) was an American Southern planter.
-He was a successful cotton planter and plantation owner in Mississippi.
+Haller Nutt (1816–1864) was an American slave owner, cotton plantation owner, and agronomist in Mississippi.
 He developed a strain of cotton that became important commercially for the Deep South.

 Early life

 Haller Nutt was born on February 17, 1816, on Laurel Hill Plantation in Jefferson County, Mississippi.
 His father was Dr. Rush Nutt, son of Richard Nutt of Northumberland County, Virginia.
 His maternal grandfather was David Ker, the first presiding professor (later known as university president) of the University of North Carolina at Chapel Hill and later a Judge of the Mississippi Supreme Court.

 Nutt was educated at the University of Virginia in Charlottesville, Virginia from 1832 to 1835.

 Career

 Nutt returned to Mississippi and helped his father manage the Laurel Hill Plantation.
+Rush Nutt had developed and marketed a cotton cultivar called Petit Gulf; beginning in 1841, Haller Nutt developed and marketed a cotton cultivar known as Egypto-Mexican.